 The hypothalamus responds to the different levels of estrogen and progesterone secreted from the ovaries.
 When estrogen drops during the period, the hypothalamus secretes GnRH which signals to the pituitary to release FSH which then initiates the follicular growth in the ovary.
 10-20 follicles will begin to develop, but only one of these will mature to become an egg.
 While they are developing, the follicles are producing estrogen, which stimulates the endometrium to develop in the uterus (the uterine lining in preparation for the implantation of a fertilized egg).

 As the estrogen increases (secreted from the developing follicles prior to ovulation) the cervical mucous begins to change to ‘fertile mucous’ which is like an egg white in its consistency.
-The increasing levels of estrogen then trigger the secretion of GnRH from the hypothalamus which then signals the surge of LH and FSH which most likely triggers the release of the egg.
+The increasing levels of estrogen then trigger the secretion of GnRH from the hypothalamus which then signals the surge of LH and FSH which normally triggers the release of the egg.
 Once ovulation occurs, FSH levels and LH drop quickly.

 Ovulation is followed by the luteal phase.
 With LH present, the corpus luteum begins to secrete increasing quantities of progesterone and fairly constant levels of estrogen.